hantsy/nestjs-rest-sample/docs/config.md

 export class AppModule {}
 ```

-It registers a `ConfigService`  to read config properties by `get` method.
+It will register a `ConfigService`  for you to read configuration properties by calling its `get` method.

 ```typescript
 configService.get<string>('MONGO_URI')